DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession.md

 ## End of module reflections

-Use this time to take some high-level notes on what you’ve learnt in this module.
-Also note down any related areas you’d like to strengthen in future.
+Use this time to take some high-level notes on what you've learnt in this module.
+Also note down any related areas you'd like to strengthen in future.

 Duration: 10 minutes.